Birrana

 Birrana was the name of two motor racing organisations, both associated with South Australian racing driver and engineer Malcolm Ramsay.
-From 1971 to 1978 Birrana constructed a series of successful open-wheel racing cars as well as a Holden V8 touring car.
+From 1971 to 1978 Birrana constructed a series of successful open-wheel racing cars under the Birrana name.
+It also constructed a Holden Kingswood HQ for Ramsay to compete in Group C Improved Production Touring Cars racing.

 Ramsay brought the Birrana name back to motor racing in the 1990s running a series of Reynard Motorsport built Formula 3000 chassis in the Australian Drivers' Championship.
 Birrana came to dominate the championship winning titles with Jason Bright, Paul Stokell, Rick Kelly and Simon Wills as well as giving Mark Webber his first racing experience of wings and slicks open-wheeler racing.
 As Formula Holden started to wither, Birrana moved into V8 Supercar with Wills.
 Ramsay reduced his involvement as the team morphed into Team Dynamik.
 Today Ramsay continues the Birrana name as a mechanical engineering firm servicing the mining industry.